robusta-dev/robusta/docs/getting-started/customization.rst

 Customizing Playbooks
 ##############################

-Robusta is a powerful rules engine for devops, but it needs rules to tell it what to do.
+Robusta needs rules to tell it what to do.
 These rules are called "playbooks".

 Enabling a new playbook
 ------------------------